-- Recommendation Letters: The candidate will provide three letters of recommendation two letters from current or previous professors who can describe the candidate's academic abilities and one letter from a professional who can evaluate the candidate's ability to contribute to the field. - Interviews: Two interviews with two or more academics chosen by the School of Japanese. - Letter of Intent: A letter explaining the candidate's reason for applying to this program (2-3 pages, in Japanese). - Written Research Proposal: A proposal explaining the candidate's future research goals, including a description of the candidate's previous research. (if applicable) (at least 2 pages, in Japanese). - Language Assessment: A written exam to assess the candidate's fluency in Japanese (if required by the SoJ Director). - Academic Writing: A sample of the applicant's academic writing in Japanese (A chapter or short article). - C.V.
+- Recommendation Letters: The candidate will provide three letters of recommendation two letters from current or previous professors who can describe the candidate's academic abilities and one letter from a professional who can evaluate the candidate's ability to contribute to the field. - Interviews: Two interviews with two academics chosen by the School of Hebrew. - Letter of Intent: A letter explaining the candidate's reason for applying to this program (2-3 pages, in Hebrew). - Written Research Proposal: A proposal explaining the candidate's future research goals, including a description of the candidate's previous research. (if applicable) (at least 2 pages, in Hebrew). - Language Assessment: A written exam to assess the candidate's fluency in Hebrew (if required by the SoH Director). - Academic Writing: A sample of the applicant's academic writing in Hebrew (A chapter or short article). - C.V